Flo: A data-driven limited-area storm surge model: Introduction

-Storm surge is the atmospheric contribution to the sea surface height (SSH) due to the inverse barometer effect \citep{wunsch1997} and the horizontal displacement of water masses by wind stress acting on the water surface \citep{kristensen2024}.
-Together with the periodic and highly predictable astronomical tides, storm surge is the main contribution to the total water level observed along coastlines.
+Residual water level is the atmospheric contribution to the sea surface height (SSH) due to the inverse barometer effect \citep{wunsch1997} and the horizontal displacement of water masses by wind stress acting on the water surface \citep{kristensen2024}.
+Together with the periodic and highly predictable astronomical tides, the atmospheric effect is the main contribution to the total water level observed along coastlines.
 Due to its direct dependence on the actual atmospheric conditions, it has to be forecasted on a day-to-day basis using operational storm surge models (e.g \cite{zijl:etal:2013, kristensen22}).
-Extreme water levels that can pose a risk to life and property are most often cause by storm surge, often in combination with high tides.Storm surge prediction is therefore aimed at skillfully describing extreme values.
+Extreme water levels that can pose a risk to life and property are most often caused by storm surge, often in combination with high tides.
+Storm surge prediction is therefore aimed at skillfully describing extreme values.
 However, areas along the coastal zone have different tolerance thresholds for water level, and what is considered an extreme in terms of impact on infrastructure varies geographically \citep{fang2014}.
 Storm surge is a barotropic process, i.e., depth-integrated shallow water dynamics apply, acting on the entire water column.
 Storm surge can therefore be accurately simulated using barotropic two-dimensional ocean models.
-Due to the good quality of the present-day weather models and as a consequence of its critical dependence on the atmospheric conditions, storm surge is highly predictable at synoptic time scales.
+Due to the good quality of the present-day weather models, and as a consequence of their critical dependence on atmospheric conditions, storm surge is highly predictable at synoptic time scales.

-In addition to operational forecasting, storm surge models are also used to provide data sets of historical storm surge, i.e. hindcasts.
-Observation data sets consisting of data from water level gauges are by many considered as the preferred product for knowledge about historical storm surge.
-However, these data sets often have poor coverage both geographically and temporally, therefore models fulfill a crucial role to provide spatio-temporal coverage.
+In addition to operational forecasting, storm surge models are also used to provide datasets of historical storm surge, i.e., hindcasts.
+Observation datasets consisting of data from water level gauges are by many considered as the preferred product for knowledge about historical storm surge.
+However, these datasets often have poor coverage both geographically and temporally, therefore models fulfill a crucial role to provide spatio-temporal coverage.